The Complete Guide to Digital Waste Tracking for Skip Hire Operators

 "What about data security?"
 DWT records contain commercially sensitive information.
 Choose software providers who are ISO 27001 certified and host data in UK data centres.
 The government system itself is built to GDS security standards.

 "How does this actually work with Defra's system?"
-If you're wondering about the technical details of connecting to the government platform, our guide on how SkipRoute integrates with Defra's Digital Waste Tracking service explains the API integration process in detail.
+If you're wondering how operational job records can prepare you for the government platform, our guide to how SkipRoute is preparing for Defra's Digital Waste Tracking Service separates the digital WTN features available now from the future service connection.

 The Business Case for Early Adoption